With trade deadline looming, Bulls show off that team chemistry in win

 There was some initial discussions with the Spurs on Jakob Poeltl, but again a high asking price.

-The obvious hole the Bulls would like to fill would be more size in the frontcourt, but as Donovan pointed out, they would still need the right partner in getting that deal done.
+The obvious hole the Bulls would like to fill would be more size in the frontcourt.

 “It takes two to tango to make it work, and there’s been nothing that’s been presented,’’ Donovan said.
 “I think in my conversations with him and [general manager] Marc [Eversley], we really feel good about the group and the chemistry.’’